opensearch-project/project-website/_posts/2025-07-11-Semantic-field-basics-Simplifying-semantic-search-in-OpenSearch.markdown

 ## Summary

-The `semantic` field makes it easier than ever to bring semantic search into your OpenSearch workflows.
+The `semantic` field makes it easy to bring semantic search into your OpenSearch workflows.
 By supporting both dense and sparse models with automatic embedding and indexing, it removes the need for custom pipelines or manual field management.
-Try it out with a pre-trained model to streamline your document search experience—and stay tuned for Advanced usage of the semantic field in OpenSearch, where we’ll dive into advanced capabilities like chunking, remote clusters, and custom models.
+Try it out with a pretrained model to streamline your document search experience.

-## What’s next
+## What's next?

-In [Advanced semantic field usage in OpenSearch](https://opensearch.org/blog/advanced-usage-of-the-semantic-field-in-opensearch/), we’ll cover advanced semantic field features, including chunking long text, using remote or custom models, cross-cluster support, and updating the model ID.
-Check it out to deepen your understanding and unlock more powerful search capabilities.
+In our next blog post about the `semantic` field, we'll describe advanced usage of the semantic field in OpenSearch.
+We'll dive into advanced capabilities like chunking long text, using externally hosted or custom models, implementing cross-cluster support, and updating the model ID.
+Stay tuned for this blog post to deepen your understanding and unlock more powerful search capabilities!